matrix-org/matrix-spec-proposals/proposals/XXXX-profiles-as-rooms-v2.md

 The user making the request must have history visibility for the `auth_event`

-A subset of the profile fields can be requested by putting an array of profile fields a request body.
-If omitted all fields are returned.
+A subset of the profile fields can be requested using the `filter` query parameter type being `string`.

+The response to a `GET /_matrix/client/v1/profile/{roomID}` is a set of Stripped state events responsive to the querry.

 To Access a profile over federation you use `GET /_matrix/federation/v1/profile/{roomID}`.